All Congregations Matter

 (1) lay-led congregations, (2) congregations with part-time ministers, (3) congregations with full-time ministers, (4) congregations with newly settled ministers, (5) large congregations, and (6) congregations with interim ministers.

-Whether emerging or established, small lay-led congregations have a lot of positive characteristics (see "Small" Matters under the Noteworthy tab), but they struggle to offer high-quality programs because of all that has to be done and the time limits of volunteers.
+Whether emerging or established, small lay-led congregations have a lot of positive characteristics, but they struggle to offer high-quality programs because of all that has to be done and the time limits of volunteers.
 Improving program quality through the use of Touchstones materials clearly benefits existing members, but also makes the congregation more attractive to newcomers who value the size of the congregation, but expect to be nurtured in meaningful ways.

 Congregations with Part-Time Ministers

 The opportunity to have a skilled consulting minister is a tremendous asset.
 His or her willingness to work part-time makes professional ministry possible within a small congregation.
 It creates a unique relationship with benefits and challenges.
 While the minister has to establish thoughtful boundaries and the congregation has to supplement the work of the minister in ways that are different from full-time ministry, the synergy of their shared ministry can be remarkable.
 The Touchstones Project provides an integrated thematic framework to seamlessly connect the work of the minister and volunteers.